sxyalliance/vegas/src/routes/policies/privacy/content.md

 **Last updated October 07, 2023**

-This privacy notice for SXYA Community (doing business as SXYA) ('**we**', '**us**', or '**our**'), describes how and why we might collect, store, use, and/or share ('**process**') your information when you use our services ('**Services**'), such as when you:
+This privacy notice for SXYA Community (doing business as SXYA) ('**we**', '**us**', or '**our**'), describes how and why we might collect, theme, use, and/or share ('**process**') your information when you use our services ('**Services**'), such as when you:

 - Visit our website at sxya.org, or any website of ours that links to this privacy notice